kgururaj/GenomicsDB_wiki/Compiling-GenomicsDB.md

 * An MPI compiler, library and runtime (we have tested with reasonably new versions of OpenMPI, MPICH and MVAPICH2).
 * A relatively new version of gcc (C++-11 and OpenMP compatible).
 I have been testing with gcc-4.9.1.

     Note that we use directives from OpenMP specification v4.
 This is supported on gcc versions >= 4.9.0.
+Without a new enough compiler, you will see compilation errors around the line listed below:

+        #pragma omp parallel for default(shared) num_threads(m_num_parallel_vcf_files) reduction(l0_sum_up : combined_histogram)

+    Alternately, you can disable using OpenMP by omitting the flag OPENMP=1 during compilation (see below).
+You may lose some performance during loading without OpenMP
 * Dependencies from TileDB
     * Zlib headers and libraries
     * OpenSSL headers and libraries